-Applications are due May 9, 2014.
+Applications are due May 20, 2015.
 A statewide review committee will evaluate applications.
 These evaluations will be used to determine funding levels.
-If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in June/July 2014 as part of stage two.
+If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in June 2015 as part of the finalist competition.

 Fellowship Final Report

-Fellowship Final Reports are collected annually via a survey monkey link that will be emailed to the awarded students in the Summer (date to be determined by NASA).
-If your fellowship final report is due before you receive this link please download and complete the word file version of the final report below.
-You will also need to complete the survey monkey link in the summer when it is emailed out.
+Fellowship Final Reports are collected annually via a survey monkey link that will be emailed to the awarded students in the Spring (date to be determined by NASA).

 The NASA Nebraska Space Grant Facebook fan page, Linkedin group, or follow us on Twitter .
 Join and follow us NOW!